milonmaze/privacy-terms-observatory/www.dropbox.com/transparency.md

-Transparency Overview
+Transparency at Dropbox
+Reports

 We’re committed to protecting the rights of our users and being transparent about how we handle government requests for user data.

-View the reports
-Our guiding principles
+Our Guiding Principles

 Stewardship of your data is a responsibility we embrace.
 These principles describe our commitment to your privacy and how we'll handle requests from government and law enforcement agencies seeking information about our users.